 - Main Screen: It’s the main screen that will appear at the end of the interaction.
 (The interaction starts from reading an email.)

-- Reply Button Transition: The reply button at the bottom right corner jumps up to the top when touched and magnified until it fills the upper screen. (so called material interaction)
+- Reply Button Transition: The reply button at the bottom right corner jumps up to the top when touched and magnified until it fills the upper screen. (so-called material interaction)

 - Send Button Transition: When send button is touched, it is magnified until it fills the whole screen.
-As clouds animation goes on, the center of the button moves (not visible to users) to the place where the cancel button will appear and then shrinks.
+As the clouds animation goes on, the center of the button moves (not visible to users) to the place where the cancel button will appear and then shrinks.
 At the same time, the little send icon is flipped into a paper plane and moves to the middle of the screen.